An-Sunghyun/Emotion_Recognition_DNN/README.md

 ![파이썬 시연결과](https://user-images.githubusercontent.com/53389350/122148683-e3122c00-ce95-11eb-82ce-d413c0572ed4.png)

 The above photo shows the analysis result and photo printed in a Python environment in a softmax manner.

+## Conclusion
+Deep learning models implemented by tensorflow have a canonical graph, but pytorch has not.
+I think input shape is the main reason why pytorch didn't work properly.
+I can set input shape with tensorflow, but pytorch can't.
+I gathered 48X48 image data and I could set tensorflow's input shape as 48X48.
+But I couldn't set pytorch's input shape so I had no choice but to train model with 256x256 size.
+The data I have is 48X48, but the input shape was 256X256, so I think it cannot have been learned properly.
+VGG-16 was the best result with 89% validation acc.
+However, it is hard to conclude that it is the best because it is a narrow gap with densenet and resnet.

 ## Reference Document